The Group

 Maddy Miller

-Maddy graduated from Acadia University with a Bachelor of Applied Science in 2020 and recently completed the 3rd year of Environmental Engineering at Dalhousie University.
-Maddy is an NSERC USRA recipient for summer 2022.
-Maddy is working as a research assistant on coastal hydrology projects with a research focus on groundwater in small islands.
+Maddy graduated from Acadia University with a Bachelor of Applied Science and from Dalhousie University with a Bachelor of Engineering in Environmental Engineering in 2024.
+Maddy was an NSERC USRA recipient for summer 2022 when she worked as a research assistant on coastal hydrology projects with a research focus on groundwater in small islands.
 Maddy is from Nova Scotia and is passionate about climate change adaptation and being outdoors.
+She now works with the Nova Scotia Salmon Association with a focus on salmon habitat and river restoration.

 Maddie Whitehouse

-Maddie worked in our lab as a 3rd year Civil Engineering student at Dalhousie University.
+Maddie graduated with a Bachelor's in Engineering in Civil Engineering in 2023 and worked in our lab in 2021 as a 3rd year Civil Engineering student.
 Maddie is passionate about ocean and coastal research and the application of engineering research and practice to address the effects of climate change on aquatic systems.
 Maddie was an NSERC USRA recipient for summer 2021 and engaged on research projects investigating water temperature dynamics in rivers and estuaries.
 She is now a Master's student at the University of New Brunswick.

 Gavin McNamara